+ScheduleStartTime

-ScheduleStartTime The start time for the fetch task, the first time it runs after you start the connector.
+The start time for the fetch task, the first time it runs after you start the connector.
 The connector runs subsequent synchronize cycles after the interval specified by ScheduleRepeatSecs.

 Specify the start time in the format H[H][:MM][:SS].
-To start running tasks as soon as the connector starts, do not set this parameter or use the value now .
+To start running tasks as soon as the connector starts, do not set this parameter or use the value now.

+Tasks scheduled to start at the same time run in the order that they are enumerated by the N parameter (in the [FetchTasks] section of the configuration file).

 ScheduleRepeatSecs The interval (in seconds) from the start of one scheduled synchronize cycle to the start of the next.
 If a previous synchronize cycle is still running when the interval elapses, the connector queues a maximum of one action.

+ScheduleCycles

-ScheduleCycles The number of times that each fetch task is run.
-To run the tasks continuously until the connector is stopped, set this parameter to -1 .
-To run each task only one time, set this parameter to 1 .
-For example:
+The number of times that each fetch task is run.
+To run the tasks continuously until the connector is stopped, set this parameter to -1.
+To run each task only one time, set this parameter to 1.

+[Connector]

+EnableScheduledTasks=True

+ScheduleStartTime=15:00:00

+ScheduleRepeatSecs=3600

-[Connector] EnableScheduledTasks=True ScheduleStartTime=15:00:00 ScheduleRepeatSecs=3600 ScheduleCycles=-1
+ScheduleCycles=-1